ADEYIhorizon/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script to display the absolute path name of the current working directory Script to display the contents list of your directory Script to change the working directory to the user's home directory
+Script to display the absolute path name of the current working directory Script to display the contents list of your directory Script to change the working directory to the user's home directory Script to display the current directory contents in a long format